vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 We initiate a series of nontemporal stores and issue a strong fence to time how long they take to complete.
 As expected, writing partial cache lines seriously hurts performance:
 ![write_combine]({{ "/img/write_combine.png" }})

-It's worth noting that the cpu only has a limited amount of write combining buffers, so in almost all cases one should immediately write lines without doing any other stores between.

 ### What can we do with just this?